p2panda/shirokuma/README.md

 ### Manually load `.wasm`

-Running `shirokuma` in the browser automatically inlines the WebAssembly inside the JavaScript file, encoded as a base64 string.
+Running `shirokuma` automatically inlines the WebAssembly inside the JavaScript file, encoded as a base64 string.
 While this works for most developers, it also doubles the size of the imported file.
 To avoid larger payloads and decoding times you can load the `.wasm` file manually by using a "slim" version.
 For this you need to initialise the module by passing the path to the file into `initWebAssembly`:

 ```javascript
 // Import from `slim` module to manually initialise WebAssembly code